pybuilder/pybuilder.github.io/documentation/plugins.md

 ### Running Python Unittests

-*pybuilder* ships with a plugin to execute unittests written using [Python's unittest module](http://docs.python.org/library/unittest.html) during the build.
+*PyBuilder* ships with a plugin to execute unittests written using [Python's unittest module](http://docs.python.org/library/unittest.html) during the build.
 Use the ```python.unittest``` plugin to enable unittest support.

 The plugin executes all test cases found in modules ending with ```_tests.py``` in the directory